xonixx/xonixx.github.io/makesure-vs-just.md

 [Problem](https://github.com/casey/just/issues/1274)

-Makesure doesn't echo script lines by default, because it's implementation detail.
+Makesure doesn't echo script lines by default.
+Command runner (as opposed to a build tool, like `make`) is recipe-oriented, not line-oriented.
+The unit of work is a recipe, not a line.
+So the recipe body is just an implementation detail.

-Although it echoes the goal names, such that it's clear what's going on, like so:
+However, it logs the goal names being executed, such that it's clear what's going on:

 ```
 $ ./makesure